Tourism: when Google searches and Airbnb reviews come to the statistician’s rescue

 Thus, during lockdowns, INSEE experimented with the use of mobile phone data, which provided a view of the present population.
 However, this use was insufficiently detailed to measure tourist overnight stays.
 Consequently, Insee didn’t disseminate results on tourism with these data.
 But, INSEE has used three other types of PHD to analyze the tourism sector:

-• resident tourist expenditure, paid by bank card in the middle of summer 2021 is significantly higher than the level measured in 2019 in most french departments, especially in the southern half of the country;
+• Resident tourist expenditure, paid by bank card in the middle of summer 2021 is significantly higher than the level measured in 2019 in most french departments, especially in the southern half of the country;

-• information on overnight stays booked via online platform Airbnb can be mobilized, in particular through the data made available by Inside Airbnb.
-We can follow the number of comments left by users and to compare the situation of major tourist cities such as Paris, Madrid, Rome, London or New-York for example (Graph 2).
+• Information on overnight stays booked via online platform Airbnb can be mobilized, in particular through the data made available by Inside Airbnb.
+We can follow the number of comments left by users and to compare the situation of major tourist cities such as Paris, Madrid, Rome, London or New-York for example (figure 2).
 By this measure, Paris looks in a better situation than London or Madrid this summer, before the October 2021 drop, but worse than New York, for which the number of comments has even exceeded the 2019 level.

 Number of comments left on Airbnb, after a stay in Paris, Rome, Madrid, London or New York

-Source: Inside Airbnb, calculation Insee, base 100 in 2019 for each city
+Source: Inside Airbnb, calculation Insee, base 100 in 2019 for each city.

 This decline since October 2021 appears to be slightly less pronounced in France than in Spain, Italy or the United Kingdom.
 Restrictions on international and internal travel within each country probably explain the variation.